dywu101/banddownfolder/README.md

 # Infomation from modified coder
 ![Static Badge](https://img.shields.io/badge/build-passing-blue)

-on 2023-08-14, I forked this project from [mailhexu/banddownfolder](https://github.com/mailhexu/banddownfolder), please see [original author's documents](https://banddownfolder.readthedocs.io/en/latest/index.html).
+2023-08-14, I forked this project from [mailhexu/banddownfolder](https://github.com/mailhexu/banddownfolder), please see [original author's documents](https://banddownfolder.readthedocs.io/en/latest/index.html).
 I just build this project and make some examples pass the test.

 ## debug
 I fix some bugs and typos in dir `wannierbuilder` and `setup.py` by simply comment out the error line of the code, I try to minimize changes as far as possible.
 My aims is to make the scripts in dir `example/Wannier90` and `example/Phonopy/PbTiO3` running, and generating correct energy bands and real space hamiltonian, i.e. `band.png` and `hr.txt`.
 I have not check other examples.
 I don't know whether ncfile works correctly or not.

 ## new function
 I add a new function called `model.downfold(write_wannier_hr_dat='Downfolded_wannier_hr.dat')`,